 Bakkies Botha was the Enforcer of all things on a rugby field.
-The legendary Springboks, Bulls and Toulon hardman, who started his career with the Falcons, was the master of his art.
+The legendary Springboks, Bulls and Toulon hard man, who started his career with the Falcons, was brutal and the master of his art.
+But he was never the dirtiest player in the game and every statistic supports this view, writes Mark Keohane.

 Botha had a reputation as being the ‘go to’ guy when it came to righting wrongs and establishing order in the 85 Tests he played for the Springboks but he was yellow-carded just four times, with the first coming in his debut Test against France in Marseilles in 2002.
 He was also yellow carded for a clean out on Welsh prop Adam Jones in the 2009 Springboks series against the British & Irish Lions.
 Jones, who left the field with a dislocated shoulder, was vocal afterwards in saying Botha did not deserve a yellow card and that there was nothing dirty or illegal about the clean out.